Bushwalking Adventures Queensland

 7.2 Club equipment must be returned in a clean, dry and undamaged condition.
 Borrowed equipment that is lost or damaged must be reported as soon as possible, and shall be replaced, or repaired, at the borrower’s expense.

 7.3 The club shall bear the cost of replacement or repair of stored equipment.

-8. Reimbursement of Survey Costs
+9. Reimbursement of Costs